On Maximal Subalgebras: Abstract

 \section{Abstract}

 Let $\kk$ be an algebraically closed field.
-We classify all maximal $\kk$-subalgebras of $\kk[t, t^{-1}, y]$.
+We classify all maximal $\kk$-subalgebras of any one-dimensional finitely generated $\kk$-domain.
+In dimension two, we classify all maximal $\kk$-subalgebras of $\kk[t, t^{-1}, y]$.
 To the authors' knowledge, this is the first such classification result for an algebra of dimension $> 1$.
-In the course of this study, we classify also all maximal $\kk$-subalgebras of $\kk[t, y]$ that contain a coordinate of $\kk[t, y]$.
+In the course of this study, we classify also all maximal $\kk$-subalgebras of $\kk[t, y]$ that contain a coordinate.
 Furthermore, we give examples of maximal $\kk$-subalgebras of $\kk[t, y]$ that do not contain a coordinate.